mew-mo/SUMMATIVE-02/readme.md

   font-family: 'Jost', sans-serif;
 }
 ```
-* **Extends:** Sass extends are similar to mixins, but you can use classes you've already created and include their code into a new element- this is efficient for it also reduces code repition and doesn't break the logical flow of your cascade.
+* **Extends:** Sass extends are similar to mixins, but you can use classes you've already created and include their code into a new element- this is efficient for it also reduces code repetition and doesn't break the logical flow of your cascade.
 Example included in nesting.
 * **Nesting:** Sass nesting allows you to target children elements similarly to how you would in vanilla css, but laid out more logically to show the child you are targeting literally inside the parent- this makes the code more readable.
 ``` scss
 .date-content {